Lakshmi-0301/Polaroid-Vault/README.md

-Here is a **clean, aesthetic, professional README** for your Polaroid-memory-garden scrapbook app.
-You can paste this directly into your GitHub README.md 🌿📸✨

----

-# \*\*Polaroid Vault
+#  Polaroid Vault

-**Polaroid Vault** is a whimsical, aesthetic digital scrapbook where users can create a personal album filled with photos, polaroids and stickers
+**Polaroid Vault** is a whimsical, aesthetic digital scrapbook where users can create a personal album filled with photos, polaroids and stickers.

 ---